 We have not especially embraced the Elf on the Shelf tradition, as the thought of an Elf coming in every night and being naughty petrified my eldest mini mumbler.
-However, this year I bought Merry the Mumbler Elf, pictured here when we went along to chat to Mini Kicks!
-He likes to get out and about.
-My children have adopted him – as he has no specific magic powers and has not been sent by Santa – they aren’t so freaked out and now want me to hide him for them.
+However, we got one last year and I have helped him get in to mischief every night…so they know it is me…as he has no specific magic powers and has not been sent by Santa – they aren’t so freaked out and now want me to hide him for them.
 So, slightly different approach, but the end result is the same.
-How on earth do I think of 24 things to do with him?!

 The child-friendly answer – It’s your friendly scout elf who Santa sent from the North Pole to check whether children are being naughty or nice in the run-up to Christmas.
 When adopted – and named – by a family, it gets its special Christmas magic and can fly back to Santa each night to tell him about its day.